ubccpsc/310/resources/promises.md

 So far all we’ve done is make synchronous code more complicated.
 Now let’s use the fact that the promise waits to resolve before calling `then()` or `catch()` to [Promise-ify a callback](https://repl.it/@lucasz/Promise-ify).

 Also note that `then()` and `catch()` return promises themselves, which means you can chain them together.
 [Here](https://repl.it/@lucasz/Reject-from-in-a-then) you can see the second promise rejects, which gets caught by the catch at the bottom.
+You can also return and throw values from within callbacks to modify what gets returned: [Example](https://repl.it/@lucasz/Returnthrow-in-callbacks)

 Alright, now for where things get really useful.
 Often there will be multiple async operations you want to do, but coordinating them is difficult.
 The `Promise` class has a static method `all()`, which takes an array of promises as input, and returns a promise.
 Once all the promises in the array have fulfilled, `Promise.all()` fulfills, and the value is an array of each of the values the promises fulfilled with.
 If any of the promises in the array rejects, `Promise.all()` will reject with that value.
 Again, this should be clearer with an [example](https://repl.it/@lucasz/Actual-Promiseall).